LibreOffice/core/odk/examples/python/DocumentHandling/README.md

     $OFFICE_PROGRAM_PATH/python DocumentLoader.py -h

 You should use `setsdkenv_unix` for Unix/Linux and `setsdkenv_windows.bat` for
 Windows.
-In this way, the LibreOffice internal Python interpreter will be used.
+In this way, the ZetaOffice internal Python interpreter will be used.

 ## Document Converter